 Examination of developments and issues in the field of geography.
 Special Focus: land use and sustainable developments in South Africa's Western Cape Province.

 For information regarding financial aid, please contact the Office of Financial Aid

 (203) 392-5222, or firstname.lastname@example.org.

-*Deposits will be refunded in full if this application is rejected by the program Directors.
+*Deposit will be refunded in full if this application is rejected by the Program Director.